zhanyeslam/formula1-ke4h/sparql.md

 This query examines whether drivers have a recorded partner using `P451` (unmarried partner).
 It uses `OPTIONAL` to ensure drivers without a recorded relationship are still included in the results.
-Only Max Verstappen is currently linked to a partner (Kelly Piquet), while others like Charles Leclerc have no partner listed — despite known relationships.
+Only Max Verstappen and Lewis Hamilton are linked to partners (Kelly Piquet, Nicole Scherzinger), while others like Charles Leclerc have no partner listed — despite known relationships.

 ```sparql
 SELECT ?driver ?driverLabel ?partner ?partnerLabel